benrmatthews/fantactivist/_posts/2017-02-14-womens-march-london.md

 excerpt: Co-organiser Kimberly explains how Women's March on London attracted over 100,000 to their first ever event.
 ---

+Co-organiser Kimberly explains how Women's March on London attracted over 100,000 to their first ever event.

 #### Tell us about yourself and what cause you're working on.